RGiskard7/Forevernote/Forevernote/BUILD.md

 1. Use the run scripts which automatically configure the module-path
 2. Or run via Maven: `mvn exec:java -Dexec.mainClass="com.example.forevernote.Main"`

+If you must run the JAR directly and encounter JavaFX module errors, run the app with the appropriate `--module-path` and `--add-modules` flags pointing at your JavaFX SDK or the JavaFX jars in your local Maven repository.
+The provided `launch.*` scripts already perform this step for you.

 ### Compilation Errors